-Part II-Total Assets and Total Insurance Liabilities
+Part II - Total Assets and Total Insurance Liabilities

-Foreign LICs must maintain a certain surplus of U.S. assets over their U.S. insurance liabilities.
+Foreign LICs must maintain a minimum surplus of U.S. assets over their U.S. insurance liabilities.
 The minimum required surplus is determined by multiplying their U.S. insurance liabilities by a percentage determined by the Secretary.
 The Secretary determines the percentage from data supplied by domestic LICs in Schedule L, Part II.
 See section 842.

-For Schedule L, total insurance liabilities means the sum of the following amounts as of the end of the tax year: (1) total reserves as defined in section 816(c); plus (2) the items referred to in paragraphs (3), (4), (5), and (6) of section 807(c), to the extent such amounts are not included in total reserves.
+For Schedule L, total insurance liabilities means the sum of the following amounts as of the end of the tax year:

+(1) Total reserves as defined in section 816(c); plus

+(2) The items referred to in paragraphs (3), (4), (5), and (6) of section 807(c), to the extent such amounts are not included in total reserves.

-Foreign LICs, see Notice 89-96, 1989-2 C.B.
-417, for more information on determining total insurance liabilities on U.S. business.
+Foreign LICs, see Notice 89-96 for more information on determining total insurance liabilities on U.S. business.

-Schedule M-Other Information
+Schedule M - Other Information

-The following instructions apply to questions 1 through 16 on page 8, Form 1120-L. Be sure to answer all of the questions that apply to the corporation.
-Question 6.-Check the "Yes" box for question 6 if either 1 or 2 below applies to the corporation:
+The following instructions apply to questions 1 through 16 on page 8, Form 1120-L. Be sure to answer the questions that apply to the corporation.

+Question 6.
+Check the "Yes" box for question 6 if either 1 or 2 below applies to the corporation: